Dylan Strome: Washington Capitals (2022–present)

 On July 14, 2022, Strome signed a one-year, $3.5 million contract with the Washington Capitals.
 He later signed a five-year, $25 million contract extension with the Capitals on February 3, 2023.

 On April 6, 2025, Strome had the secondary assist on Alexander Ovechkin's 895th career regular season goal, which broke Wayne Gretzky's all-time goal-scoring record.
 In the 2024–25 season, he set new career highs in goals (29), assists (53), and total points (82).

+On November 20th, 2025, Strome's wife gave birth to his third daughter during the first period of what would become an 8–4 win over the Montreal Canadiens.
+During the post-game interview, an emotional Strome praised his wife and shared his regret about not being at the hospital when it happened.
+Strome had three assists during the game, matching his career high.

 International play

 As a 16-year-old, Strome competed as a member of Canada Ontario at the 2014 World U-17 Hockey Challenge, where he was recognized for his outstanding performance when he was named to the tournament's All-Star Team.

 Strome went on to play for Canada at the 2014 Ivan Hlinka Memorial Tournament, winning a gold medal.

 At the 2016 IIHF World Junior Championships held in Helsinki, Strome and Mitch Marner each scored four goals and two assists in five games to lead the Canadian team in scoring.
 Canada reached the quarter-finals but was eliminated by Finland.

 Strome returned to the 2017 World Junior Ice Hockey Championships held in Toronto and Montreal, where he captained Canada to a silver medal finish.

 On April 29, 2019, Strome was named to the Team Canada roster for the 2019 IIHF World Championship.
 He helped Canada progress through to the playoff rounds before losing the final to Finland and finishing with the silver medal on May 26, 2019.
 Strome finished the tournament with 1 goal and 5 points in 10 games.